BladeRunnerJS/brjs-appcache/README.md

 > This is a requirement of BRJS <= v0.9, in the future the plugin deployment process may change.

+<a name="enabling"></a>
 ### Enabling
 - To link it in to your application the plugin provides the `appcache.url` tag handler.
 This tag will replaced with the URL to the manifest file, so you should set the `manifest` attribute on the `html` element to use the tag as its value.
     - In other words your html element should look something like `<html manifest="<@appcache.url@/>">`
+- The manifest URL is blank by default so the appcache will not be used.
+You can enable the appcache by specifying an appcache version in the config file.
+    - See the [Configuration](#configuration) section for details on how to do this.

 > The HTML `<base href="..." />` tag is incompatible with the appcache plugin.
 BRJS <= v0.8 applications by default are created with the base tag in `index.html`, so *this will need to be removed before the appcache plugin will work*.
 This is OK - the use of the base tag was added by bladerunner to replicate some of the appcache functionality, but now you're using the real thing you don't need it any more!

-<a name="enableInDev"></a>
-#### Dev
-In dev, the manifest URL is blank by default so the appcache will not be used.

-- You can test the appcache in dev by manually specifying an appcache version in the config file.
-See the [Configuration](#configuration) section for details on how to do this.

-#### Prod
-In prod, the manifest URL is always generated and points to a valid manifest.
-- The manifest will be given a new version every time you generate the prod files.
-- The manifest can be given a specific version by specifying an appcache version in the config file.
-See the [Configuration](#configuration) section for details on how to do this.

 <a name="configuration"></a>
 ### Configuration
 - Appcache is configured at an aspect level, as different aspects will use different appcaches.
 - A config file named `appcache.conf` is looked for in the `<aspect>/conf` folder.
 It supports the following properties in [YAML format](http://en.wikipedia.org/wiki/YAML#Examples) (i.e. `property: value`):
-    - `version` a specific version to use for the appcache manifest in dev or prod.
+    - `version` a specific version to use for the appcache manifest in prod.
+    - `devVersion` a specific version to use for the appcache manifest in dev.
+- The appcache version options support some special variables to make managing the versions easier:
+   - `$timestamp` will be replaced with the current timestamp when the manifest is generated.
+   - `$brjsVersion` will be replaced with the current BRJS version being used (e.g. what appears in the file paths as /v/<version>/)
 - Only files for the listed locales are cached.
 The locales configuration is standard BRJS functionality, and can be found in the `<your-app>/app.conf` file.

 ## Development